kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/wordpress-deployment.md

 ## Target

-This page creates a Deployment as an example shows how to deploy [Wordpress](https://wordpress.org/)  web application, which is based on the last guide [Deploy a MySQL Application](../mysql-deployment).
+In this tutorial we will create a Deployment as an example shows how to deploy [Wordpress](https://wordpress.org/)  web application, which is based on the last guide [Deploy a MySQL Application](../mysql-deployment).
 The connection password between WordPress and MySQL will be created and saved as a [ConfigMap](../../configuration/configmaps).

 <!-- ## 前提条件